CSK vs SRH Dream11 Team Tips, IPL 2020 Captain And Vice-Captain

 CSK vs SRH Dream11 Tips And Predictions

 Dream11 Team Prediction Chennai Super Kings vs Sunrisers Hyderabad, Match 14 – Fantasy Cricket Tips For Today’s CSK vs SRH at Dubai International Cricket Stadium: Chennai Super Kings started their season with a big win over defending champions Mumbai Indians.
 Fast forward to today and they found themselves at the bottom of the points table.
 What happened, you may ask.
 Two defeats – one against Rajasthan Royals and the latest against Delhi Capitals.
 But they had a nice six-day break during which, as per their head coach Stephen Fleming, they have gotten some clarity what they should do to correct their mistakes.
-Also Read - KXIP vs MI Live Cricket Score, IPL 2020 Matchday: Rohit Reaches Fifty
+Also Read - IPL 2020 Report: Rohit Sharma, Kieron Pollard Shine as MI Thump Kings XI Punjab by 48 Runs to Claim Top Spot in Points Table

 They will be facing Sunrisers Hyderabad who won their first match after suffering defeats in the first two.
 They included Kane Williamson in the middle order and the New Zealand captain delivered in style helping them set up what turned out to be a winning total against Delhi Capitals.
-Also Read - I Have Been Observing Adam Zampa's Bowling Style Ever Since he Came Into The Australian Team: Yuzvendra Chahal
+Also Read - 2020 IPL: Kieron Pollard on Batting With Hardik Pandya in Death Overs, Says Sky is The Limit in Last Four Overs

 Match Toss Time: The toss between Chennai Super Kings and Sunrisers Hyderabad for the fourteenth match of IPL 2020 will take place at 7:00 PM (IST).
-Also Read - IPL 2020 Bio-Secure Bubble Breach Rules: Rs 1 Crore Fine, Deduction in Points
+Also Read - IPL 2020 Updated Points Table: Mumbai Dethrone Capitals; Mayank Pips Rahul For Orange Cap, Shami Surpasses Rabada For Purple Cap

 Match Start Time: 7:30 PM IST